Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Acknowledgement

-By the Glivenko-Cantelli theorem, the e.d.f. of a set of IID random variables converges uniformly, with probability 1, to its CDF.
-Hence, the e.d.f. of the $\tilde{p_i}$s converges with probability 1 to the RHS of \eqref{Eqn:LimitingEDFBasic}, i.e. $H(x) = \Pr\{\tilde{p}_i < x \}$.
-Taking the derivative of the RHS of \eqref{Eqn:LimitingEDFBasic} yields:
+By the Glivenko-Cantelli theorem, the e.d.f. of a set of i.i.d. random variables converges uniformly, $w. p.
+1$, to its CDF.
+The deviation of this e.d.f. from the CDF can be bounded by an exponentially decreasing function of $n$, \emph{independent of the CDF} \cite{dvoretzky}.
+Hence, by the Borel Cantelli Lemma, the e.d.f. of the $\tilde{p_i}$s converges $w. p.
+1$ to the RHS of \eqref{Eqn:LimitingEDFBasic}, i.e. $H(x) = \Pr\{\tilde{p}_i < x \}$, even though the CDF is dependent on $n$.
+Taking the derivative of the RHS of \eqref{Eqn:LimitingEDFBasic} and simplifying yields: